Crime with Father

 Crime with Father is an early American police drama that aired on ABC on Friday nights from August 31, 1951, to January 18, 1952.

 Plot

 The series centered on Captain Jim Riland of the homicide squad, and his daughter Chris, who "had a knack for crime-solving" and often helped him solve cases when the police were stymied.

-Personnel and sponsor
+Personnel

-Rusty Lane portrayed Captain Jim Riland, and Peggy Lobbin played Chris Riland.
-The writer was Larry Menkin, the producer was Wilbur Stark, and the director was Charles S. Durbin.
+Rusty Lane portrayed Captain Jim Riland, and Peggy Lobin played Chris Riland.
+The writer was Larry Menkin, the producer was Wilbur Stark, and the director was Charles S. Dubin.

+Production

+According to columnist Terry Vernon, the show was filmed on actual streets without using stock clips or background projections, and showed the home life of the Rilands.